Skip Global navigation and goto content

 "Ending the HIV Epidemic: A Plan for America," or EHE for short, was announced during the February 2019 State of the Union Address.
 The goal of the initiative is to reduce new HIV infections by 75 percent in the next five years and by 90 percent by 2030.

 EHE centers around a phased approach to infusing resources to the places that need them most.
 The first phase of the initiative focuses on the areas where the HIV burden is the highest.
-Seven of these areas are counties in Florida: Broward, Duval, Hillsborough, Miami-Dade, Orange, Palm Beach and Pinellas.
+Seven of these areas are counties in Florida: Broward, Duval, Hillsborough, Miami-Dade, Orange, Palm Beach, and Pinellas.

-EHE Phase 1 Areas
+EHE Phase 1 Area Map Showing Clusters